What should you post on Social Media?

 Where To Start

 Planning and scheduling in advance will allow you more time day by day to engage and respond to customers, as well as everything else there is to do in your business!
+Having curated content created and scheduled to go out on your social media channels will reduce any stress on what to post on social media.

 List all of the days/dates in the month and highlight any key occasions.
+A quick google search will help with this or visit our “Inspire me” calendar.

 Now that we have a blank planner in place, it needs to be filled!